On August 18, 2016, the Court upheld the United Nations’ immunity from claims. We have 90 days to decide whether to appeal to the Supreme Court.

-In October 2010, the United Nations Stabilization Mission in Haiti (MINUSTAH) introduced a cholera epidemic that has infected hundreds of thousands (approximately 1 in every 20 Haitians) and killed over 7,000 Haitians in 18 months.
+In October 2010, the United Nations Stabilization Mission in Haiti (MINUSTAH) introduced a cholera epidemic that has infected hundreds of thousands (approximately 7% of the population) and killed over 8,600 Haitians.

 In November 2011, the BAI and IJDH filed groundbreaking claims against the United Nations (UN) on behalf of 5,000 Haitian cholera victims demanding accountability for the cholera epidemic in Haiti.
-The case demands that the UN:
+The claims demanded that the UN:

-- Compensate for individual victims of cholera for their losses; and
+- -Compensate individual victims of cholera for their losses; and

-In October 2013, BAI, IJDH, and Ira Kurzban’s law firm (KKWT) filed a lawsuit against the UN in the Southern District of NY federal court.
-The plaintiffs in the suit are five Haitians and Haitian-Americans whose family members died of the disease or who were infected but managed to survive life-threatening cholera.
+In February 2013, the UN rejected the claims as “not receivable,” a decision that has been widely criticized as legally unjustified.
+Following the UN’s persistent refusals to engage or resolve the case out of court, BAI, IJDH, and Kurzban, Kurzban, Weinger, Tetzelli & Pratt, P.A.
+(KKWT) filed a lawsuit against the UN in federal court in the Southern District of New York in October 2013.
+The named plaintiffs in the suit are five Haitians and Haitian-Americans whose family members died of the disease or who were infected but managed to survive life-threatening cholera.
 The plaintiffs are asking the court to certify the case as a class action, which will allow the plaintiffs to represent and obtain relief for the hundreds of thousands Haitians and Haitian-Americans who suffered injuries or died from cholera.
 The 67-page complaint details extensive evidence demonstrating that the UN knew or should have known that its reckless sanitation and waste disposal practices posed a high risk of harm to the population, and that it consciously disregarded that risk, triggering an explosive epidemic.
 The plaintiffs seek damages for personal injury, wrongful death, emotional distress, loss of use of property and natural resources, and breach of contract.

 The UN continues to deny responsibility despite overwhelming evidence of its wrongdoing and mounting public pressure for accountability and action.